bdamon/MuscleDTI_Toolbox/Help/Help-for-fiber_track.md

 Given:
 1. An anatomical image with variable name anat_image and having matrix size 192x192x44, field of view 192x192 mm, and slice thickness 7 mm and

-2. DTI images having matrix size 19219244, field of view 192x192 mm, and slice thickness 7 mm and with the diffusion tensor data stored in a matrix called tensor_m;
+2. DTI images having matrix size 192x192x44, field of view 192x192 mm, and slice thickness 7 mm and with the diffusion tensor data stored in a matrix called tensor_m;

 3. The muscle mask stored in a variable called mask and the aponeurosis mesh stored in a variable called roi_mesh;

-4. All imaging data acquired with a laboratory frame of reference having left/anterior/superior as the positive X, Y, and Z directions and an image orientation with the north and east sides being the anatomical right and anterior directions;
+4. All imaging data acquired with a laboratory frame of reference having left/anterior/superior as the positive X, Y, and Z directions and an image orientation with the top and right edges being the anatomical right and anterior directions;

 5. No intention to shift the aponeurosis mesh from its original location; and